tahangz/Detector_Conan_for_deepfakes/README.md

 ### Common Issues

-1. **MongoDB Connection Error**:
+1. **MongoDB Connection Error**

-  .
-Verify your MongoDB URI in the `.env` file
+   - Verify your MongoDB URI in the `.env` file
-  .
-Ensure your IP address is whitelisted in MongoDB Atlas
+   - Ensure your IP address is whitelisted in MongoDB Atlas

-2. **Model Loading Errors**:
+2. **Model Loading Errors**

-  .
-Check if the model files exist in the correct location .
-Verify that TensorFlow and PyTorch are properly installed .
-Look at the Django logs for specific error messages
+   - Check if the model files exist in the correct location
+   - Verify that TensorFlow and PyTorch are properly installed
+   - Look at the Django logs for specific error messages

-3. **CORS Issues**:
+3. **CORS Issues**

-  .
-Ensure the frontend URL is correctly set in Django's CORS settings .
-Check that the backend URL is correctly set in the frontend's axios configuration
+   - Ensure the frontend URL is correctly set in Django's CORS settings
+   - Check that the backend URL is correctly set in the frontend's axios configuration

-4. **File Upload Problems**:
+4. **File Upload Problems**

-  .
-Verify that the `uploads` directory exists in the backend .
-Check file size limits in both frontend and backend
+   - Verify that the `uploads` directory exists in the backend
+   - Check file size limits in both frontend and backend

 ### Running in Production